Toolbox

 Plausibility database

-It aims to identify the effects of chemical and urban factors on child health and attribute a level of evidence (LoE) for each factor-outcome pair.
-To reference: “Colzin S et al, manuscript, A plausibility database summarizing the level of evidence regarding the hazards induced by the exposome on children health.”
+This database identifies evidence regarding the effects of chemical and urban factors on child health and attribute a level of evidence (LoE) for each factor-outcome pair.
+To reference: “Colzin S et al. (2024).
+A plausibility database summarizing the level of evidence regarding the hazards induced by the exposome on children health.
+International Journal of Hygiene and Environmental Health 256:114311.”
+Most recent version: v1.2 (25 Nov.
+2023).

 Webinar: Prenatal exposure to phthalates, bisphenol, and organophosphate pesticide mixtures and fetal growth